zeroxf89/agenticSeek/README.md

 provider_model = gpt-4o
 provider_server_address = 127.0.0.1:5000
 ```
-is_local: should be True for any locally running LLM, otherwise False.
+`is_local`: should be True for any locally running LLM, otherwise False.

-provider_name: Select the provider to use by its name, see the provider list above.
+`provider_name`: Select the provider to use by its name, see the provider list above.

-provider_model: Set the model to use by the agent.
+`provider_model`: Set the model to use by the agent.

-provider_server_address: can be set to anything if you are not using the server provider.
+`provider_server_address`: can be set to anything if you are not using the server provider.